hafizshakeel/image-gan-architectures/README.md

 # Image GAN Architectures

-A comprehensive collection of GAN (Generative Adversarial Network) implementations in PyTorch, focusing on image generation and manipulation tasks.
+A collection of GAN (Generative Adversarial Network) implementations in PyTorch, focusing on image generation and manipulation tasks.

 ## Implementations